-A native of southern Alberta, Tom Willock has been photographing the land of Southern Alberta for close to fifty years, over forty years in medium and large format.
 A graduate of the University of Alberta and Carleton University, Ottawa, he began his career in natural history and photography at the National Museum of Natural Sciences, Ottawa.
 His landscape and wildlife photographs have been widely published in both Europe and North America.

 Tom was Director of the Medicine Hat Museum and Art Gallery from 1978 to 1998.
-While there he did extensive darkroom work with the photographic archives housed at the museum and all of the photography required for museum exhibition catalogues, publications and books.
+While there he did extensive darkroom work with the photographic archives housed at the museum and much of the photography required for museum exhibition catalogues, publications and books.
 He was active on the Museums Alberta Board (he served on the Editorial Board, as Treasurer and as President between 1994 and 1999).
-He was a private museum consultant and he is a founding-trustee of the Alberta Heritage Foundation Board.
+He was a private museum consultant and he was a founding-trustee of the Alberta Heritage Foundation Board.
 Tom is author of the natural history book A Prairie Coulee (Lone Pine Press, 1991) and has written numerous articles on museums, photography, and natural history.

 Alberta Foundation for the Arts Collection

 National Collection of Nature Photographs, National Museum of Natural History, Ottawa

 National Audubon Society Collection